The Third Rail

 admonitions from our Blessed Lord that do not merely

-of eschatological realities that we may find both
+eschatological realities like Hell that we may find both

 to “tone down the rhetoric” and subsequently restore the

 of the Four Last Things

 Few wish to hear of the first three.
 Your pastor knows this.